RakhithJK/dashingsoft-pyarmor-wiki/Protect-Python-Scripts-By-Pyarmor.md

 ```

-Next change this code object as the following way:
+Next change this code object as the following ways

 * Wrap byte code `co_code` within a `try...finally` block